States of Matter

 The history of atoms and particles dates back thousands of years.
 Empedocles was a Greek philosopher who is famous for his theory that all matter was made by four different elements: earth, air, water and fire.

-We are surrounded by matter; our lives would be impossible without it.
 Matter comes in three states: solid, liquid or gas.
-This teacher guide uses the simple ball model of particles to explain more complicated molecules.
+These lesson plans use the simple ball model of particles to explain more complicated molecules.
 A water ‘particle’ is actually made up of three atoms, but treating it as one particle makes it easier to understand when describing the arrangement of the molecules.
+It is important the students are able to define a pure substance as a substance that is made of one type of atom or molecule.

+The addition of thermal energy to a system of particles increases the average kinetic energy.
+A decrease in kinetic energy can reduce the temperature of a system or change the state of a system from a gas to a liquid or a liquid to a solid.
 In a solid, the particles are arranged in a regular pattern and are very close together.
 They cannot move around each other, but can vibrate about a fixed point.
-Of the three states, particles in solids have the lowest energy.
-As the particles get more energy (often by being heated), they vibrate more.
-There becomes a point when the particles have sufficient energy that they can start to move around each other.
+Of the three states, particles in solids have the lowest kinetic energy.
+As the particles get more thermal energy (often by being heated), they vibrate more.
+There becomes a point when the particles have sufficient energy to move around each other.
 We describe this state as liquid.
 In a liquid, the particles are still very close together, but have a random arrangement.
-They still vibrate, but can move past each other, this allows liquids to flow.
+They still vibrate, but can move past each other, allowing liquids to flow.
 The particles' ability to move is also why liquids will fill the shape of whatever container they are in.
 If we heat these particles even more, the bonds between the particles break and they become a gas.
-The particle arrangement for gases is random and the particles are spaced out.
+The particle arrangement for gases is random and the particles are spread out.
 They fly around colliding with each other and the sides of their containers.
-They are compressible as there is lots of space between the particles.
+Gases can be compressed as there is lots of space between the particles.
 The more they are compressed, the more they collide with their container and each other.
+The collision of particles and other material exerts a force known as pressure.

 The most commonly used example to teach students about the states of matter is H2O, or water.
 This is one of the few substances that can be found naturally on Earth in all three states.
 Water has a melting point at 0° C (32° F, 273.2 K) and has a boiling point of 100° C (212° F and 373.2 K).
 Water is most commonly used because students have experience with all three states.
 Ice, water, and steam are all made from the same type of particle, but each of the substances look and feel very different.
 Water is quite strange, however; ice is less dense than water and the solid floats on top of the liquid, which is not typical of other substances.
 This peculiarity has allowed living creatures to survive in the water insulated by the ice and life to evolve the way it has.